British Indian Ocean Territory: Development

-On 23 June 1976, Aldabra, Farquhar and Desroches were returned to the Seychelles which became independent as a republic on 29 June 1976; the islands now form part of the Outer Islands district of the Seychelles.
+As of 1971, the population of Aldabra, Farquhar, and Desroches was 246.
+This dropped to 155 in 1975, likely reflecting uncertainty about these islands' future status.
+On 23 June 1976, these islands were returned to the Seychelles, which became independent as a republic on 29 June 1976; the islands now form part of the Outer Islands district of the Seychelles.
 Subsequently, the territory has consisted only of the six main island groups comprising the Chagos Archipelago.